 Juneteenth is the oldest known celebration commemorating the ending of slavery in the United States.
-On June 19, 1865, Union soldiers, led by Major General Gordon Granger, landed in Galveston, Texas with news that the war had ended and the enslaved were now free.
+On June 19, 1865, Union soldiers, led by Major General Gordon Granger, landed in Galveston, Texas with news that the war had ended two years prior and the enslaved were now free.
 Juneteenth is recognized as a state holiday or special day of observance in most states, including Utah.
 The holiday is also a time to reflect on the atrocities and inequalities that African Americans have faced throughout history and in the present day.

 "Let us discard all this quibbling about this man and the other man, this race and that race and the other race being inferior, and therefore they must be placed in an inferior position.
 Let us discard all these things, and unite as one people throughout this land, until we shall once more stand up declaring that all men are created equal."